coagulant/copydog/docs/index.rst

 the other.
 It queries first service for issues, updated since the last read and stores their identifiers and timestamps in redis.
 If there are any, they're converted_ into sister service type.
 Copygod tracks both new issues/cards and updates of existing ones by storing references to another ids.
+Trello cards are created with comments, referencing urls to corresponding redmine issues.

 .. _converted: